shaneutt/wg-ai-gateway/proposals/7-payload-processing.md

 # Why?

-Modern workloads require body-level processing:
+Modern workloads require the ability to process the full payload of an HTTP request and response, including both header and body:

 * **AI Inference Security**: Guard against bad prompts for inference requests, or misaligned responses.